MoonPoet/xaprb-src/content/about.md

   don't see my vision clearly, or aren't clear on the steps to reach it.
 It's a good idea to make sure I know if this is the case.
 Ask me to connect the dots for you.
-- **Easy-going but determined.** My quiet demeanor conceals deeply held convictions.
-Because I'm motivated by purpose and not ego, I'm like a jazz
-  musician: I listen and play the notes that are lacking, then create space for other people to participate.
-You might misinterpret my agreeable manner as submissiveness or lack of opinion, especially if you are a high DI (you fall in the Conductor or Persuader quadrants of the DISC wheel).
-If you assume you have the upper hand, or that I don't mean what I say unless I'm raising my voice, you may appear disrespectful to me.
+- **Easy-going but determined.** According to the personality assessment, my "quiet demeanor conceals deeply held convictions," and I find that very accurate.
+In practice, it means that you might misinterpret my agreeable manner as submissiveness or lack of opinion, especially if you are a high DI (you fall in the Conductor or Persuader quadrants of the DISC wheel).
+When I feel that people don't take me seriously unless I'm raising my voice, or that they feel they have the upper hand by force of personality alone, I feel disrespected, and that can lead to clashes.
+It's something to be aware of, for me and you both.
 - **Demanding but methodical.** Because I move fast and challenge people, you might wonder if I give people enough chances.
 I might not tell you the private details, but my decisions about others aren't arbitrary, and I practice